fast-reflexes/better-react-mathjax/README.md

   **A:** The `MathJaxContext` is stateful and will only download MathJax once, no matter if you use multiple instances or unmount and then remount it.
-Nonetheless, it is more clear from a coding perspective to use a single `MathJaxContext` in your app which is not unmounted during the lifetime of a visit to the application.
-Therefore, it is recommended to wrap your entire app in a `MathJaxContext` and then not use it anywhere else.
+Nonetheless, it is more clear from a coding perspective to use a single `MathJaxContext` in your app which is not unmounted during the lifetime of your app.
+Therefore, it is recommended to wrap your entire app in a `MathJaxContext` and then not use the `MathJaxContext` component anywhere else.
 * **Q:** I have a lot of math and it takes forever for the math to be typeset, what can I do?

   **A:** This library queues every `MathJax` component as a sequential typesetting update in MathJax.
 MathJax can typeset the entire page in no time, but when some of the overhead of typesetting is multiplied many times over, MathJax becomes slower.
 To solve this, consider using fewer `MathJax` components and replace many uses of `MathJax` component with a single `MathJax` component wrapping a larger portion of a DOM sub-tree.
-Then the overhead from typesetting many times
-  over will be less and the typesetting will be faster and smoother.
+Then the overhead from typesetting many times over will be less and the typesetting will be faster and smoother.
 The division of math into different `MathJax` components is ultimately a function of app structure, what parts are updated when, where React state lies and whether math content is dynamic or not, but with a lot of math on a page, it is often the case that we may group expressions.